 ETHICS & SUSTAINABILITY

 We love our planet and we’re mindful of the impact we make on it and its people.
-We believe in the individuals and the collective power of conscious consuming.
+We believe in the individuals and the collective power of conscious consumption.

 Creating a beautiful sustainable fashion brand that is honest to our customers, respectful to our employees and our planet is of utmost importance.
 From the very beginning, we are proud to say Savannah Morrow The Label has been on the path towards sustainability.